Vdovenkov-Sergei/Movie-by-frame/README.md

 ## Loading trained model

-Since the file with the model coefficients is large for GitHub, the file must be added to the `src/data` folder with name `model.pt`.
-The link to this file is [here](https://drive.google.com/file/d/1xon1q-he61V_CSgB9qXKnwFsLDdtJL3k/view?usp=sharing).
+Since the file with the model coefficients is large for GitHub, the file must be added to the `data` folder with name `model.pt`.
+The link to this file is [here](https://drive.google.com/file/d/1NPFkKQTDzdCaXKFcKEN_n1MyXcvJ21k-/view?usp=sharing).

 ## Telegram-bot token